dkubb/axiom/README.md

 # Updatable Views
 # ---------------

-# add a set to a relation
+# add a set to a relation variable
 new_relation = relation.insert(other)

-# remove a set to a relation
+# remove a set from a relation variable
 new_relation = relation.delete(other)

-# replace a relation with another set
+# replace a relation variable with another set
 new_relation = relation.replace(other)
 ```